 Documentation of Administration

-Except for medications approved for self-administration, all medication given must be documented on a medication log.
+Except for medications approved for self-administration, all medication given must be immediately documented on a medication log.
 Records must be kept on file.
 Documentation should be complete, reflecting beginning and ending dates and notations of missed doses and absences.
 Subject to confidentiality requirements in Policy 09.14 and accompanying procedures, medication recording logs shall be kept on file at the school.

 Disposal of Unused Medication

 Notice shall be mailed to the parent/guardian prior to the end of the school year informing them that their child has medication remaining and that it must be picked up by the parent/guardian.
 If the medication is not retrieved, the school nurse or designated staff member, with a witness present, shall count the number of any pills or tablets remaining and document the amount on the Medication Log.
-Leftover prescription medication shall then be mixed with a designated substance, such as glue for pills and kitty litter for liquids, and placed in a trash receptacle.
+Leftover prescription medication may then be mixed with a designated substance, such as glue for pills and kitty litter for liquids, and placed in a trash receptacle or destroyed in accordance with current health care standards.
 Both parties shall sign the Medication Log when this is completed.
 All medications shall be destroyed if the parent/guardian does not pick them up.

 Medication Refusal